Canop/broot/website/docs/icons.md

 # Icons

-Since version 1.0.6 of broot (not yet released, only on "icons" branch), you may configure broot to display icons:
+Since version 1.0.6 of broot, you may configure broot to display icons:

 ![Broot with icons](img/20201117-icons.png)

 ## Checking the font

-This feature needs the [vscode](https://github.com/vscode-icons/vscode-icons/) font to be installed and available on your system.
+This feature needs the vscode font to be installed and available on your system.

-It's possible it's already there, either because you use it for another software or because broot came packaged with it.
+It's possible the font was installed with broot's package, depending on the chosen package.

 Here's how you can check its presence: